joepusateri/snowlink/README.md

 ## Running

 Parameters:
-* p = API Key (required) - This can be an API token (global or user) or an OAuth2 token as long as it has sufficient permissions.
+* p = PagerDuty API Key (required) - This can be an API token (global or user) or an OAuth2 token as long as it has sufficient permissions.
 * f = input file name (required)
 * i = ServiceNow instance (required)
 * a = ServiceNow REST API User id (required)